holoviz/panel/doc/tutorials/basic/size.md

 ## Sizing Mode

 The `sizing_mode` option can be used to toggle responsiveness in the width or height dimension or both.
-To see the effect of this, we will create a fixed size `Column` that we place the component into:
+To see the effect of this, we will create a fixed size `Column` that we place the component into.

+Run the code from each of the 3 tabs below:

 ::::{tab-set}